The Consumer Perspective

 WGSN is the world’s trend forecasting authority, decoding the future to define what’s next so that people can make smarter decisions, today.

 Put simply, businesses need to recognise there’s more to people than just their purchase power.
 They also have beliefs, opinions and complex value systems – understanding them will be key to driving future success.

-The ‘100-year-life’ is shifting from a unique occurrence to something increasingly common and companies will have to adapt as people stay in the workforce longer.
-At WGSN, we’re tracking the shift from the need to address ageism, to ableism.
+At WGSN, we’re tracking the need to address ableism in the workplace.
 Addressing ableism will be rooted in the diversity and inclusion movement, with the central focus being that we have to create a society which works for all.
-With a shrinking labour force, it’s going to be crucial for businesses to engage older people, while also balancing the fact that four generations will be in the workplace at the same time.
+It’s going to be crucial for businesses to balance the fact that four generations will be in the workplace at the same time.

 Our understanding of the concept of work is also changing and we’re seeing an emergence of the four-day work week.
 Studies in Japan and the UK have shown that, not only does this improve productivity, it also boosts happiness and reduces the number of sick days taken.

 2019 also represented a sea change in the way we think about environmentalism and, as the impacts of climate change become more pronounced, our attitudes will be further entwined.

 Embracing low carbon alternative futures will shift from a ‘nice to have’ to a ‘must have’ for all businesses.
 Recent studies have shown that adopting a four-day work week can reduce carbon emissions by 36.6%.
 This is also a driving force behind trends such as hyper-localism, a shift that will allow people to spend time and money in their local communities.